fivdi/brkontru/doc/led.md

 four onboard user LEDs or an LED connected up to an appropriate header pin.

 The following options are supported:
-- isActiveLow - boolean (optional, default false).
+- isActiveLow - boolean (optional, default false)

 ### Method: value(val)
 - val - number